aipmtdaisy/low_resource_language_eval_Tibetan/METHODOLOGY.md

 This work demonstrates that:

 1. **Answer keys should not be assumed correct**: Even curated benchmarks contain errors
-2. **Model consensus is a powerful validation signal**: Systematic disagreement indicates likely errors
+2. **Model consensus might be a powerful validation signal**: Systematic disagreement indicates likely errors
 3. **LLM judges are not neutral**: Self-agreement bias must be measured and controlled
-4. **Multiple filtering scenarios should be reported**: Single-number reporting obscures data quality issues
+4. **Multiple filtering scenarios could be reported**: Single-number reporting obscures data quality issues
-5. **Statistical rigor is essential**: Confidence intervals and significance tests prevent over-interpretation
+5. **Statistical rigor is needed**: Confidence intervals and significance tests prevent over-interpretation

 ---